KDE/brooklyn/README.md

 ## License

-This software is relased under the GNU AGPL license.
+This software is released under the GNU AGPL license.